zwiebert/tronferno-mcu/docs/ftron_data_format.md

     * ID of the central Unit, which will the motor store in its local persistent memory.
     * The group number (1...7) and a group-member number (1...7) which will also be stored.

-   Each motor can store only one central unit ID, groups number and member number.
+   Each motor can store only one central unit ID, group and member number.
 The motor will now listen individually to commands containing that ID and Group/Member number combination.
-To make more than one motor follow this combo (e.g. large windows with 2 motors), these motors are paired with the same group/member number. .
+To make more than one motor follow this combo (e.g. large windows with 2 motors), these motors are paired with the same group/member number.

    To make multiple motors with different group or member number  listen to a single command, the number 0 acts as a wildcard for group and/or member.